-If a student has an academic grievance about a course, the student is required to first discuss the matter with the Course Director for that course.
-If the academic grievance is unresolved after meeting with the Course Director, the student may then discuss the matter with the Associate Program Director.
+If a student has an academic grievance about a course, he/she is required to first discuss the matter with the Course Director for that course.
+If the academic grievance is unresolved after meeting with the Course Director, the student may then discuss the matter with the Director of Didactic Education (during the Didactic Phase) or the Director of Clinical Education (during the Clinical Phase).
 If the academic grievance remains unresolved, the student may then discuss the matter with the Program Director for final resolution.